 - Library Costs (top)

 When charging a sponsored program index there are several steps to be followed and several questions to ask before processing expenses.
-These flowcharts will guide you through those steps and questions.
+The flowcharts listed in the "What Form do I Use" section will guide you through those steps and questions.

-The Accounting Services web site provides a guide on what forms to use to charge expenses or receive reimbursement.
+The Financial Services and Operations web site provides a guide on what forms to use to charge expenses or receive reimbursement.
 Some of the most-needed forms for sponsored programs include:

 - Purchase Orders